-Some the above difficulties have been overcome within subgradient incremental methods [14, 15], Alternate Direction Method of Multipliers (ADMM) [16-21], surrogate subgradient method [22], and surrogate Lagrangian relaxation (SLR) [23-24, 49].
-The distributed and asynchronous incremental subgradient method [15] for optimizing convex dual functions consisting of a large number of components, which arise within Lagrangian relaxation framework with a large number of subproblems, overcomes the synchronization difficulty.
-However, the method imposes the requirement that all subproblem solutions arrive to the coordinator with the same "long-term" frequency on average.
+Some the above difficulties have been overcome within several versions of Lagrangian relaxation such as incremental subgradient methods [14, 15], Alternate Direction Method of Multipliers (ADMM) [16-21], surrogate subgradient method [22], and surrogate Lagrangian relaxation (SLR) [23-24, 49] to be reviewed in Section II.
+The distributed and asynchronous incremental subgradient method [15] for optimizing convex dual functions consisting of a large number of components, which arise within the Lagrangian relaxation framework with a large number of subproblems, overcomes the synchronization difficulty.
+However, the method may be slow when there are both "slow" and "fast" subsystems since the method requires that all subproblem solutions arrive at the coordinator with the same "long-term" frequency, on average.
 ADMM [16-21], a decomposable version of the Method of Multipliers (frequently referred to as "Augmented Lagrangian Relaxation" (ALR) [25, 26]), aims at accelerating convergence of traditional LR by penalizing constraint violations by using quadratic penalty terms and by decomposing relaxed problems arising in ALR to reduce computational effort.
-However, when it comes to coordination of MILP subproblems, ADMM does not converge.
+However, when it comes to coordination of MILP subproblems, neither synchronous nor asynchronous versions of ADMM converge.

 Our recent SLR method [23, 24, 49] has overcome major convergence difficulties of standard Lagrangian Relaxation such as high computational effort, zigzagging of multipliers, and the need to know the optimal dual value for convergence.
-In [49], it has been demonstrated that the method is capable of efficiently coordinating thousands of subsystems. methods will be reviewed in more detail in Section II.
+Moreover, as demonstrated in [24, Fig., 1, p.
+537], the method outperforms another coordination method - ADMM.
+In [49], it has been demonstrated that the Surrogate Augmented Lagrangian relaxation method, which is built upon the SLR method, is capable of efficiently coordinating thousands of subsystems.
+The method has thus been demonstrated to be powerful and the asynchronous functionality will be added to efficiently coordinate distributed subsystems to be discussed next.